sakwe/phpPodServerConfig/README.md

 - The whole configuration interface is rendered with tabs that contains items.
 - Items are text input, check box, select list, passwords, titles or buttons.
 - All items of the global configuration are built from :
-	- "confi-map.php" : description of items, you can read more details in this IMPORTANT file
+	- "podserver_map.php" : description of items, you can read more details in this IMPORTANT file
-	- "config-podserver.php" : values of items, auto-generated file by "PodServerConfiguration"
+	- "podserver_config.php" : values of items, auto-generated file by "PodServerConfiguration"
 	- "languages/XX/lang.XX.php" : labels and titles of items, there you can make all translations you need (YOUR_URL/?lang=debug for "language debugging")
 - The "PodServer" class (podserver.php) is the software's main object
 	- it use the "PodServerSystem" class to autenticate trough SSH and run system commands (tasks)